Coverage-based Example Selection for In-Context Learning

 \subsection{Prompt Construction}

-For $k$-shot (we use $k=8$ unless specified otherwise) ICL with any given dataset (\S~\ref{sec:datasets}), demonstration selection method (\S~\ref{sec:baselines}) and LLM (\S~\ref{sec:llms}), we construct the prompt as follows: (1) select upto $k$ of demonstrations depending on the context window of the LLM; (2) order the demonstrations in the increasing order of relevance so that the most relevant demonstrations appear closest to the test input; and (3) concatenate the textual linearizations of the ordered demonstrations and the test input using the dataset's prompt template in Table~\ref{tab:prompts}.
+For $k$-shot (we use $k=8$ unless specified otherwise) ICL with any given dataset (\S~\ref{sec:datasets}), demonstration selection method (\S~\ref{sec:baselines}) and LLM (\S~\ref{sec:llms}), we construct the prompt as follows: (1) select up to $k$ demonstrations depending on the context window of the LLM; (2) order the demonstrations in increasing order of relevance so that the most relevant demonstrations appear closest to the test input; and (3) linearize the ordered demonstrations and the test input using the dataset's prompt template in Table~\ref{tab:prompts} and concatenate to form the prompt.
 For set-selection methods, the demonstrations are ordered by their corresponding instance-level score.
-For the learning-based baselines, we use orderings recommended by the corresponding authors.
+For the trained baselines, we use orderings recommended by the corresponding authors.